carbon-language/carbon-lang/mlir/docs/Rationale/Rationale.md

 *   In operations of other dialects

-    -   For standard/builtin operations, only standard/builtin types are
+    -   For standard/builtin operations, only builtin types are allowed.
-        allowed.
 This restriction allows for operations to clearly understand the invariants that they are working under.
     -   Outside of standard/builtin operations, dialects are expected to verify the allowable operation types per operation.

 *   In types of other dialects

-    -   For standard/builtin types, these types are allowed to contain types from other dialects.
-This simplifies the type system and removes the need for dialects to redefine all of the standard aggregate types, e.g. tensor, as well as the memref type.
-Dialects are expected to verify that a specific type is valid within a standard type, e.g. if a type can be an element of a tensor.
+    -   For builtin types, these types are allowed to contain types from other dialects.
+This simplifies the type system and removes the need for dialects to redefine all of the builtin aggregate types, e.g. tensor, as well as the memref type.
+Dialects are expected to verify that a specific type is valid within a builtin type, e.g. if a type can be an element of a tensor.
-    -   For dialect types, the dialect is expected to verify any type invariants, e.g. if the standard tensor type can contain a specific type of that dialect.
+    -   For dialect types, the dialect is expected to verify any type invariants, e.g. if the tensor type can contain a specific type of that dialect.

 #### Separating builtin and standard types